Women’s, Gender, and Sexuality Studies

 HI-217 US Social History

-LASC Categories: TLC, USW, WAC
+LASC Categories: TLC, USW, WAC, DIV, DAC

 Considers topics and approaches in the field of social history in the United States.
 Counts for Europe/US in History major.
 [Applicable to Women's, Gender, and Sexuality Studies Minor.]